janbajana/script-helpers/README.md

 # script-helpers

-Script helpers to build 3rd party libraries including Magnum engine and it's dependencies during development process.
+Script helpers to build 3rd party libraries including Magnum engine and it's dependencies.

 ## Magnum
 ## Clone Magnum

-To clone all Magnum repositories with all dependencies required by local build scripts.
+To clone all Magnum repositories with all dependencies required by build scripts call:

 `./clone-all-magnum.sh /d/Work/Git`